-Students who gain access to the degree programme will be required to undertake and successfully complete six Degree modules over a minimum of one calendar year in order to obtain the degree.
+Students who gain access to the degree programme will be required to undertake and successfully complete six Degree modules over a minimum of two semesters in order to obtain the degree.
 During the first and second semesters of the degree, students will be required to attend College for one full day and for one full week.
 In addition, students will be required to attend College for at least twelve evenings in the first and/or second semester.
-During the Summer students will not be required to attend classes, but must complete an independent piece of programme-work.